-Which is More Important: Formal or Informal Indonesian?
+Which Is More Important: Formal or Informal Indonesian?

 What Exactly Is “Colloquial Indonesian”?